Logo

 The World's Largest Free International Festival of Magic

-When we launched SPELLBINDERS eight years ago in 2014 we had two simple objectives:
+When we launched SPELLBINDERS in 2014 we had two simple objectives:

 1. Get kids into public libraries to discover the magic of literacy;

-2. Introduce kids to accessible live theater for children in our own performing arts center.
+2. Introduce kids to the magic of live theater in our own performing arts center.

 We succeeded on both accounts far beyond our wildest expectations.
 Spellbinders brings gold medal winning champions of magic from all over the world, the best of the very best, to perform in libraries across northern Nevada and in the Pioneer Center for the Performing Arts for free.
-We wanted kids to learn that their public libraries were an immense resource of learning, and that they were staffed with experts who were eager to assist inquisitive minds in their search for knowledge.
-And we wanted those kids and their families to be able to attend our own Pioneer Center for the Performing Arts and feel the electric thrill that surrounds live theater, and, perhaps, some of those children might be inspired by the experience.
+We want kids to learn that their public libraries are an immense resource of learning, and that they are staffed with experts who were eager to assist inquisitive minds in their search for knowledge.
+And we want those kids and their families to be able to attend our own Pioneer Center for the Performing Arts and feel the electric thrill that surrounds live theater, and, perhaps, some of those children might be inspired by the experience.

-Spellbinders returns to Reno, Nevada, November 18th - 20th, 2022 with unbelievable, mind-boggling feats of magic taking place all over Northern Nevada, in libraries and onstage at the Pioneer Center for the Performing Arts, from the very biggest stage illusions to intimate close-up miracles, and everything in between.
+Spellbinders returns to Reno, Nevada, November 15th- 17th, 2024 with unbelievable, mind-boggling feats of magic taking place all over northern Nevada, in libraries and onstage at the Pioneer Center for the Performing Arts, from the very biggest stage illusions to intimate close-up miracles, and everything in between.
 And it’s all FREE!

 Learn more here-- https://spellbindersfestival.com/